siberianfox/tinygwiki/JSON-Mode-Operation-(version-0.95-and-later).md

 TinyG can operate in either text mode (command line mode) or JSON mode.
 In text mode TinyG accepts Gcode blocks per usual and $ config lines, and returns responses in human-friendly ASCII.
 Text mode responses return "ok:" or "error:" to maintain compatibility with grbl.
 In text mode it's up the user whether character echo is enabled or not ($ee=0 or 1).

+TinyG starts up in text mode if the $ej setting is set to text mode ($ej=0).
+(Note: The first string returned on bootup will be in JSON format, regardless of the mode set).
+TinyG will also enter text mode automatically if it receives a line with a leading $, ? or 'h'.

+TinyG starts up in JSON mode if the $ej setting is set to JSON mode ($ej=1).
+TinyG will also enter JSON mode automatically if it receives a line starting with an open curlie '{'.
+All commands will then be expected in JSON format and responses will be returned in JSON format.
+The system will stay in JSON mode until a line with a leading $, ? or 'h' is received, which reverts it back to text mode.

 In JSON mode TinyG expects well structured JSON (if in doubt use the [JSON validator](http://jsonlint.com)).
 JSON requests are generally just curly braces and formatting around what would otherwise be a command line request.
 A JSON line can only contain a single request object.
 This may be a single value such as {"xvm":""}, or a complete group such as {"x":""} - but only one group.

+Note that if the system is in JSON mode Gcode commands may be sent with or without JSON wrappers - i.e. unwrapped Gcode will not return the system to text mode.
+Responses will always come back in JSON format.

 Note that groups with multiple *elements* are accepted.
 For example, this is OK:
 {"x":{"vm":16000,"fr":10000}}

 TinyG responds to each request by returning a JSON object consisting of a body and a footer - both are described below.

-### Selecting Text Mode or JSON Mode

-TinyG starts up in either JSON or text mode depending on the setting of $ej parameter (enable_json).
-Set $ej=0 for text mode, $ej=1 for JSON.
-(Note: The first string returned on bootup will be in JSON format, regardless of the mode set)

-JSON operation will also be invoked by sending any line starting with an opening curly with no leading whitespace.
-All commands will then be expected in JSON format and responses will be returned in JSON format.
-The system will stay in JSON mode until a line with a leading $, ? or 'h' is received, which reverts it back to text mode.

-Note that if the system is in JSON mode Gcode commands may be sent with or without JSON wrappers - i.e. unwrapped Gcode will not return the system to text mode.
-Responses will always come back wrapped in JSON format.

 ### Names and Tokens